tjdunklee/personal-site/src/data/notes/home-weather-app-angularjs.md

 ![Raspberry Pi for Apache](/images/notes/2016-weather-app-raspberry-pi.jpg)

 ## Next Steps
 The plan is to keep making this better and help organize our lives.
 I called it the "DunkStation" because I have bigger plans for it.
 The next thing on the agenda is getting our recipes stored for easy access.
-I'm planning on storing these in a Wordpress detached back-end and use the WP REST API to access this info using AngularJS.
+I'm planning on storing these in a WordPress detached back-end and use the WP REST API to access this info using AngularJS.
 I'll update when that is complete!